The Otford Society is a non-profit making organisation whose members are the residents of Otford.

 Our purpose is to preserve, as far as possible, all aspects of Otford’s character and village life and when required, to act as the voice of our community.

-Recently re-launched with a new team of trustees, the Society works independently but in tandem with the Otford Parish Council.
+Re-launched in September 2020 with a new team of trustees, the Society works independently but in tandem with the Otford Parish Council.

 Promoting the welfare, happiness and harmony of our community